Mercia05/maioflor-etl-pipeline/README.md

 ---
 Project Overview

 This is a beginner-friendly ETL (Extract, Transform, Load) pipeline built with Python and PostgreSQL.
-The pipeline loads product and sales data for MaioFlor Health — a fictional South African company that produces organic skincare and herbal supplements — into a structured database for future analytics and reporting.
+The pipeline loads product and sales data for MaioFlor Health a fictional South African company that produces organic skincare and herbal supplements in to a structured database for future analytics and reporting.

 Business Context:
 MaioFlor Health wants to centralize its operational data to identify top-performing products, popular ingredients, and emerging trends across categories.
 This pipeline serves as the foundation for those insights, supporting future dashboards and BI tools.